-Other approaches to index derivation were used to demonstrate that it has little impact on final model estimates (SCRS/2019/133) including derivation by GLM and assuming a flat, constant trend over time and space (Figure 2.2).
+Other approaches to index derivation have been used to demonstrate that it has little impact on final model estimates (Carruthers and Butterworth, 2018) including derivation by GLM and assuming a flat, constant trend over time and space (Figure 2.3).
+Note that in order to update the Master index to include years after 2015 (the last year that VPA and Stock Synthesis assessment SSB estimates have been available for both stocks), the final assessment SSB value of 2015 was assumed for all future years.

-Figure 2.2.
-The seasonal / spatial master indices derived by various methods including by generalized linear modelling (GLM, Carruthers 2018) and 'Assess-Tag' described above and in (SCRS/2019/133).
+Figure 2.3.
+The seasonal / spatial master indices derived by various methods including by generalized linear modelling (GLM, Carruthers 2018) and 'Assess-Tag' described above and in Carruthers and Butterworth (2018).
 The master index is used as a way to initialize the model and has essentially no other role in model fitting.
 The default index used in OM conditioning is Assess-Tag described above but results have been shown to be invariant to the choice of master index.
-The magnitude of all points are relative and have an arbitrary mean value that is the green dashed line.
+The magnitude of all points are relative and have an arbitrary mean value that is shown by the green dashed line.